Ton Raven: Geleen and Sittard-Geleen

-Senate (2021–present)
+Senate (2021–2023)

 Raven ran for senator in the 2019 Senate election, appearing second on the party list of the Independent Senate Group (later renamed Independent Politics Netherlands), a cooperation of regional parties.
 He was not elected as his party won one seat.
 In January 2021, Senator Gerben Gerbrandy left the body due to the workload of serving in a one-man caucus, leading to the appointment of Raven as his replacement.
 Being the only member of his caucus, Raven is a member of nearly every Senate committee.
 In December 2021, he pled for a one-time financial compensation for retirees, as pensions had not been indexed since 2009, and he started an online petition.

 He participated in the 2022 municipal elections as the Stadspartij's third candidate.
 He was elected and started serving in the Sittard-Geleen council alongside his position as senator on 30 March.
 A few weeks later, caucus leader Nancy Kaufmann left the party in favor of the CDA due to a personal conflict with Raven about a possible participation in the coalition.
 In early April, Raven was chosen by the CDA and the local party EML as informateur to form a governing coalition consisting of three parties in the municipality of Eijsden-Margraten.
 In the 2023 provincial elections, he appeared fourth on the party list of Lokaal-Limburg – a member party of Independent Politics Netherlands – in South Limburg, while he was placed 24th on the list for the central and northern parts of the province.
+He was again the second candidate of Independent Politics Netherlands in the 2023 Senate election.
+The party retained its one seat, causing Raven to leave the body on 13 June.
+Upon his farewell, he was awarded the grade of Knight of the Order of Orange-Nassau.